 Also, I’d like to start doing a “song of the day” for each of my blog posts (and will be going back to add one to my New Year’s post retroactively).
 Because I really just love music and sharing the music that I enjoy!

-Today's song is: A Certain Person by Light Asylum
+Today's song is: Light Asylum - A Certain Person

 Well, it's time to ring in the new year again!
 2025 here we come...!
 That's officially in “the future”.
 Last year I made a post full of new year's resolutions and goals for the site and other fun things so I think I’d like to look back on it and how much of the goals I set I actually ended up accomplishing.